gauntface/gaunt.dev/content/blog/2010/07/07/lucid-lynx-web-development.md

 ---
 title: "Lucid Lynx Web Development"
-excerpt: "In Lucid Lynx the Apache / PHP version has changed so need to enable display_errors to display PHP errors in the browser."
+description: "In Lucid Lynx the Apache / PHP version has changed so need to enable display_errors to display PHP errors in the browser."
 mainImage: "/images/blog/2014/06/22/4628277592-ddd81f9a4b-o.jpg"
 primaryColor: "#d264a9"
 date: "2010-07-07T18:58:04-07:00"